jheitz/speech_cognitive_biomarker/README.md

 Note: The code currently depends on the original data.
-To reproduce the results on the subset of participants in `/data`, the code needs to be changed to load this data, which has as different structure..
+To reproduce the results on the subset of participants in `/data`, the code needs to be changed to load this data, which has as different structure.